-When the pHLIP® peptide (blue) encounters healthy tissue where the extracellular pH is around pH 7.4, the protonatable residues of pHLIP® peptide (red circles) remain deprotonated and negatively charged, and the peptide is located at or near the hydrophilic outside surface of the cellular membrane.
-Weakly bound to the membrane, pHLIP® is washed from the membrane via normal perfusion.
+When the pHLIP® peptide (blue) encounters healthy tissue, where the extracellular pH is around pH 7.4, the protonatable residues (red circles) of pHLIP® peptide remain deprotonated and negatively charged, and the peptide is located at or near the hydrophilic outside surface of the cell membrane.
+Weakly bound to the membrane, pHLIP® is washed away from the membrane via normal perfusion.

-When pHLIP® peptide encounters acidic, diseased tissue, it senses the low extracellular pH at cell surfaces (i.e., the concentration of protons (cyan circles) at the surface of the cellular membrane is high), and the protonatable residues and negatively charged C-terminal carboxyl group of pHLIP® peptide have no net charge (green circles).
+When a pHLIP® peptide encounters acidic diseased tissue, pHLIP® senses the low extracellular pH, i.e. the concentration of protons (cyan circles), at the surface of the cellular membrane, and the protonatable residues and negatively charged C-terminal carboxyl group of pHLIP® peptide became neutral and have no net charge (green circles).
 The protonation leads to an increase in the overall hydrophobicity of the pHLIP® peptide, increasing the affinity of the peptide to the hydrophobic core of the cellular membrane and triggering pHLIP® to spontaneously partition into the bilayer, fold into a helix and insert its C-terminus across the membrane, resulting in the formation of a stable transmembrane helix.

-When the C-terminal, protonatable residue and carboxyl group are then exposed to the normal intracellular pH of the cell, they are deprotonated, again becoming negatively charged, and help to anchor pHLIP® peptide in the membrane.
+When the C-terminal, protonatable residue and any other cytoplasmically exposed carboxyl groups are at the normal intracellular pH of the cell, they are deprotonated, again becoming negatively charged, which helps to anchor the pHLIP® peptide in the membrane.

 pHLIP® peptides can be used to target and tether therapeutic and imaging cargo molecules to the surfaces of cells in acidic diseased tissues.

-The cargo can be an optical marker, a PET, a SPECT, or a MR imaging agent, or an antigen or a protein delivered to induce certain cellular or immune responses.
+The cargo can be an antigen or a protein delivered to induce certain cellular or immune responses, or an optical marker, a PET, a SPECT, or a MR imaging agent.

 pHLIP® peptides can also be used for the intracellular delivery of payloads, facilitating the translocation of therapeutic cargoes across the membranes of cells with low extracellular pH, such as those cells found in acidic diseased tissue.